e-c-k-e-r/vall-e/README.md

 ### Notices

-#### Modifying `prom_levels`, `resp_levels`, Or `tasks` For A Model

-If you're wanting to increase the `prom_levels` for a given model, or increase the `tasks` levels a model accepts, you will need to export your weights and set `train.load_state_dict` to `True` in your configuration YAML.

 #### Training Under Windows

-As training under `deepspeed` is not supported, under your `config.yaml`, simply change `trainer.backend` to `local` to use the local training backend.
+As training under `deepspeed` and Windows is not supported, under your `config.yaml`, simply change `trainer.backend` to `local` to use the local training backend.

-Keep in mind that creature comforts like distributed training cannot be verified as working at the moment.
+Keep in mind that creature comforts like distributed training or `float16` training cannot be verified as working at the moment.

 #### Training on Low-VRAM Cards